 -

 The copy-paste method: This is the DIY approach.
 You copy text from Jira, pop it into a separate ChatGPT window with a prompt like, "rewrite this user story to be clearer," and then paste the answer back into Jira.
-It’s straightforward but gets old fast.
+It’s straightforward and accessible for any user.

 -

 Integrated apps: These are tools you find on the Atlassian Marketplace that build AI features right into your Jira account.
-They might show up as a little chat panel or work behind the scenes to automate things, making the whole process feel a lot more natural.
+They might show up as a little chat panel or work behind the scenes to automate things, making the whole process feel even more integrated.

 Common approaches and use cases

 So, what are people actually doing with these AI assistants day-to-day?
-The uses are pretty practical, mostly focused on cutting down the time spent on writing and planning.
+The uses are practical, mostly focused on optimizing the time spent on writing and planning.

 Writing and refining user stories

-Staring at a blank "Create Issue" screen is nobody’s favorite part of the day.
-This is a great spot for an AI assistant to help draft user stories.
+Jira provides a comprehensive framework for creating issues, and an AI assistant can help you fill that framework even faster.
 You can give it a simple instruction, and it will churn out a story that follows the standard "As a [persona], I want [feature], so that [benefit]" format.
-It’s a solid way to get a first draft down.
+It's a solid way to get a high-quality first draft down.

-You can also use it to clean up existing stories by asking it to add acceptance criteria, rephrase confusing bits, or break a huge epic down into smaller, more manageable child stories.
-This can definitely speed things up, but you still need a human to give it a final read.
-Otherwise, you might end up with a perfectly formatted but vague story that costs your engineers more time trying to figure out what it actually means.
+You can also use it to refine existing stories by asking it to add acceptance criteria, rephrase complex requirements, or break a huge epic down into smaller, more manageable child stories.
+This helps ensure that the detailed information within Jira is as clear as possible for your engineers.

 Generating test cases and spotting edge cases